Pomona-ITS/HPC-Tech-Tutorials/systems/POM-ITB-DGX01/README.md

 ![Serial Number/Model](https://github.com/Pomona-ITS/hpc/blob/master/systems/POM-ITB-DGX01/DGX-serialnumber.jpg)

+Had to remove some packaging from inside, there was a sticker on the power button.

+There is a power button next to the power cable before the front button can be used.

 Stephen Hurtado helped out with the temporary monitor and keyboard/mouse.
 I will have to acuire something more permanent once we find the space for this monster in the data center.